Diagnosing failures of fairness transfer across distribution shift in real-world medical settings: Discussion

-We note that, while our analysis focused on two healthcare applications, our observations are not limited to clinical settings and are likely relevant to many real-world applications.

-\textbf{Limitations and future work.} In this work, we recast recent work on the transferability of fairness leveraging causal graphs, grouping prediction tasks as causal or anti-causal, inspired by \cite{scholkopf2012on,Lipton2018-ho,castro2020causality, Veitch2021-rq}.
-This grouping is, however, limiting since, as we observed, in real-world applications causal graphs often contain input features that are both the cause and the effect of the outcome (e.g. $M$ and $A$ are causes of $Y$ in dermatology, while $X$ and $X_s$ are effects, and the set ${A,X}$ is used for predicting $Y$).
-Similarly, the prediction task can be causal with silver standard labels ($Y$ determined from images by dermatologists), but anti-causal with gold standard labels ($Y$ obtained from biopsy), and label type can be mixed even within a single dataset due to sampling effects \cite{castro2020causality}.
-We also note that we ignored the temporal setting of EHR.
+\textbf{Limitations and future work.} The power of our diagnosis method depends on the number and quality of the samples.
+Therefore, it should be perceived as displaying potentially problematic aspects of the data, rather than assessing invariant features.
+This is a common limitation in shift detection \citep{Lipton2018-ho} and mitigation \citep{Singh2021-og}.
+Furthermore, the data at hand usually represents a set of proxies for the underlying variables.
+Therefore, even if a shift seems to satisfy some invariance assumptions, there are no sharp guarantees \citep{Finkelstein2021-eo}.
+This is especially true for demographic factors: features such as ethnicity, age or sex only approximate sensitive attributes.
+We are also limited by which factors are observed across all environments and cannot assess changes in unobserved variables (e.g. social determinants of health).

-While our work covers different types of shift, and their interaction with sensitive attributes, future work should investigate further sources of shift and biases, such as sampling biases or missingness (especially relevant for EHR) \cite{castro2020causality,Zhang2021-bb}.
-We refer the reader to \citet{castro2020causality} for a causal framing of shifts in the context of medical imaging, noting that the discussion does not include interactions with fairness or sensitive attributes.
+While our work covers different types of shift, future work should investigate further sources of shift and biases, such as sampling biases or missingness \citep{castro2020causality,Zhang2021-bb}.
+In addition, extending the testing strategy to compare multiple (discrete or continuous) versions of the environment $S$ would be valuable.